dotless-de/vagrant-vbguest/Readme.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/dotless-de/vagrant-vbguest.

 For the forseeable future, no more pull requests will be accepted which add new guest support/installers.
 Please build your gem as a plugin to vbguest (see "Very Advanced Usage" section of this file).
-In fact, please open a pull request to remove support for a guest system if feel confident that your sulution is any better.
+In fact, please open a pull request to remove support for a guest system if feel confident that your solution is better.

 ## Known Issues